A nonconservative kinetic framework for a closed-market society subject to shock events: Society under shock events

 In this section, we employ the kinetic framework \eqref{eqkin} to model the evolution of a society within a closed-market system.
-The key innovative feature in our model is the integration of time-dependent non-conservative rates and the impact imparted by an external force field into the description of the closed-market society.
-We then illustrate different scenarios performing some numerical simulations and discuss some features of the considered economic system concerning diverse choices of non-conservative terms.
+The key feature in our model is the integration of time-dependent nonconservative rates and the impact imparted by an external force field into the description of the closed-market society.
+In our description, the society is considered closed with respect to money exchanges, but open in the sense that the total population is not conserved.
+The total number of individuals may fluctuate, due to birth and death events or change significantly after the occurrence of a shock.
+We then illustrate different scenarios by performing some numerical simulations and discuss some features of the considered economic system concerning diverse choices of nonconservative terms.
 We intend to highlight the impact of both the time-dependent proliferative/destructive rates $\mu_{hk}(t)$ and external force field $\mathbf{F}[\mathbf{f}](t)$ on the evolution of the overall system, picking a particular function shape of the latter term.